stfubruno/market-place/README.md

 <h1>Market Place</h1>
 <hr><p>This project is a Java-based marketplace application with MongoDB integration for data storage.
-It features a modular structure, divided into several packages to handle various aspects of the marketplace.</p><h2>General Information</h2>
+It features a modular structure, divided into several packages to handle various aspects of the marketplace.</p>
-<hr><ul>
-<li>This structure allows for easy expansion and modification, making it ideal for testing new marketplace features or experimenting with various functionalities in a controlled environment.</li>
+<p>This structure allows for easy expansion and modification, making it ideal for testing new marketplace features or experimenting with various functionalities in a controlled environment.</p><h2>Technologies Used</h2>
-</ul><h2>Technologies Used</h2>
 <hr><ul>
 <li>Java</li>
 </ul><ul>